outerport/paramit/README.md

 [日本語のREADMEはこちら！](README_JA.md)

-Find the right parameters and track experiments for your ML models without all the boilerplate, and run 100s of experiments all at once with 1 command.
+Automatically track hyperparameters your ML models without the boilerplate, and run 100s of experiments all at once, with 1 command.

 [Join our Discord server!](https://discord.gg/UtHcwJzW)